ChristophSchueren/Notes_ofQOwn/Tools/Clipboard tools.md

 Pasted formated Text (Webpage)
-- a) as plain test
+- a) as plain text
+- b) as

+Sharex is good for screenimage cropping